sixeyed/docker-windows-workshop/slides/sections/101-container-basics.md

 ls .\MSSQL13.SQLEXPRESS\MSSQL\data
 ```

+---

-## Processes in the SQL Server container
+## Processes in the SQL container

 Processes in a Windows Server container are actually running on the server.